dlinh-n/dlinh-n.github.io/pages/misc.md

 <br>

 ## Disclaimer
-The content and views expressed on this website are under sole responsibility of its author.
+This website is under the sole responsibility of its author.